Join Our Team

 If you are looking for a new and exciting challenge, apply by forwarding a one-page cover letter and your resume to careers@mhfa.com.au.

-If you would like to discuss the role, contact Executive Director, Aboriginal and Torres Strait Islander Programs, Karen Bates at karenb@mhfa.com.au.
+To discuss the role, contact Marc Bryant, Executive Director, Strategic Relationships and Advocacy at marcb@mhfa.com.au.

 About the Role: